Keksuccino/docs_fancymenu/docs/conditions.md

 If an imported requirement no longer works after changing FancyMenu or add-ons, edit it in the requirements screen and check `logs/latest.log` for errors.

-FancyMenu 3.9.0 reworks the Manage Requirements window to use a right-click context menu, keyboard navigation, search, undo/redo (`CTRL + Z` / `CTRL + Y`) and `CTRL + S` as the **Done** shortcut.
+The requirements editor supports a right-click context menu, keyboard navigation, search, undo/redo (`CTRL + Z` / `CTRL + Y`), and `CTRL + S` to save.

 # Requirements in Detail

-The following list contains most, if not all, requirements available in FancyMenu.
-It is possible that the list is sometimes a bit outdated due to updates for the mod.
+This section lists FancyMenu's built-in requirements.

 ## Is Element Hovered
 Checks if a specific element is hovered by the mouse cursor.
-**Value required**: Yes - Element ID of the target element (e.g., `some_element_ID`).
-You can get the ID by right-clicking an element in the editor.
+**Value required**: Yes - [Element identifier](./element-identifiers) of the target element (e.g., `some_element_ID`).

 ## Is Element Focused
 Checks if a specific element currently has keyboard focus (for example, a text field or focused button).
 **Value required**: Yes - Element ID of the target element (the same ID shown in the editor)

-> This is not the same as when an element is just hovered, even tho it looks similar.
-Focused elements keep looking "hovered" even when they are not hovered anymore.
-Elements get focused when clicking them or when using the keyboard to navigate in menus.
+> Focus and hover are different states.
+An element can keep its focused appearance after the pointer leaves it; clicking or keyboard navigation can give it focus.
 {.is-info}

 ## Is Any Element Hovered